 “The severe neglect that these poor animals suffered is abhorrent and inexcusable,” said HSMO President Kathy Warnick.
 “We will do everything in our power to ensure the rescued dogs are rehabilitated and given a second chance at a happier life.”

 The rescue breeds include Collies, Standard Poodles, Shelties, Yorkies and others.
 HSMO is in urgent need or help to care for the dogs and is asking for donations of blankets, newspaper, dog toys, small dog beds, or anything else that can make these animals’ recovery more comfortable.
+You can also donate here.

 Below are photos of the rescued pups: